 - Clarifications.
 Is everything clear, or are there things about the customer and what they want that you’re not sure about?
 Seek clarity.
 But clarity is also a two-way street.
 Is the customer clear about what you do and why you do it that way?
 Do they even realize how much value you are adding?

 - Visualization.
 Visual communication is superior to text in a proposal.
 You should spend the life of the contract developing graphics about the project, so that you’ll be able to show insight with an illustration your competitors can’t match.
-Hey, while you’re at it, take lots of photographs that show effort, scale, and results.
+While you’re at it, take lots of photographs that show effort, scale, and results.

 - Improvements.
 Make improvements.
 Document the improvements that you made.
 You’ll want to be able to cite them in the proposal.
 You’ll want the customer evaluating past performance to be aware of them.
 You’ll want the customer to award you the recompete so they can get more.
-Even if the customer doesn’t want to deviate from the status quo, there’s still an advantage in making them aware that you have more capabilities and will be there for the customer when they need them.
+Even if the customer doesn’t want to deviate from the status quo, there’s still an advantage in making them aware that you have more capabilities that will be there for the customer when they need them.

 - Awards and recognition.
 Give it, seek it, and document it.
 Keep a file.
 Email makes it easy.
 Instead of asking for praise from the customer, tell the customer that you’re recognizing your staff for their hard work and most of the time they’ll join in.

 Without them, even though you are the incumbent, a competitor can write a proposal just as good as yours.
 Without them, a claim to being best just because you are the incumbent is merely an unsubstantiated claim.